 Click here for "Frequently Asked Questions"

-Israel in Depth Price Includes: 12 nights lodging in 4 star hotels, breakfast and dinner daily, Abrahamic lunch, full time English speaking Israeli tour guide, ear whisper systems, porterage (1 Bag), services of long distance deluxe motorcoach as appear on itinerary, all guides, entrances and transportation as appear on itinerary, group arrival and departure transfer (approximate 4:30pm arrival group transfer scheduled from the airport).
+Israel in Depth Price Includes: 12 nights lodging in 4 star hotels, breakfast and dinner daily, Abrahamic lunch, full time English speaking Israeli tour guide, ear whisper systems, porterage (1 Bag), services of long distance deluxe motorcoach as appear on itinerary, all guides, entrances and transportation as appear on itinerary, transfers (see below).

 Israel in Depth Not Included: Flight arrangements (low cost fares available nationwide) lunches, optional Travel Insurance, optional credit card payments (additional 3% of total bill), Gratuities will be paid in advance ($144.00 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff while in Israel).